m00shm00sh/krepl/README.md

 for tokens containing `'='`.
 If it exists not at the start of the token, the token is extracted into a keyword.
 Otherwise, it is treated as a positional.
 The first token is always the command.

+## Locking
+### Run-lock
+Command-related, exit-related, and exception-related data is protected by a run lock that will suspend the calling coroutine if the lock is already held.
+To simplify locking, `build()` can be used to build commands etc before running.

 ## Exceptions
 ### Fatal exceptions